Catahoula Issues » Work Dog vs. Show Dog

 Please use the links below to navigate the pages within this section.

-What is heard mostly from those that use Catahoulas for working or hunting is this: "If the dog works or hunts, I don't care if it looks pretty or dances around in a ring.
-I don't want a 'lead and feed' dog.
-I want a dog that will do the job."
-I understand these statements more than most people, because my mentor was a man who used these dogs for hunting and working.
-What these working and hunting people are looking for is a dog that has the grit to face a full grown boar head on and still hold its ground, or face a herd of scattered cattle and have the wit and forcefulness to gather them up and hold them.
+What you will hear from most of those working or hunting with a Catahoula is, "I don't care if my dog is pretty or dances around in a ring.
+I want a dog that will do the job, and not a 'lead and feed' dog."
+I understand these statements more than most breeders, because my mentor was a man who used these dogs for hunting and herding.
+What these working and hunting people are looking for is a dog that has the grit to face a full grown boar head on and still hold its ground, or face a herd of scattered cattle and have the wit and forcefulness to gather them up, hold them, or drive them to a specific location.
 The Catahoula has been thought of as a dog that was capable of doing all of this, even to the point that the same dog could be used to accomplish both tasks.
 The working people are looking for a dog that will stand up to the challenge and meet it without question or delay, a dog that is "worth its salt."
 This isn't hard to understand when you think that some of these people are making a living out of working cattle or hogs.
 This dog is a tool that is just as important to them as the hammer is to the carpenter.

-The show people, and I'm one of them, try to breed and raise dogs that will fit into a standard of structure that produces more than just a pretty dog that is nice to see.
-We show our dogs so that we can be judged as to where we are in a breeding program, and where we have to be.
-Of course, there are some that would have you believe that this is a beauty pageant, but it's more than just the pretty coats and colored eyes.
-The dogs are being judged on their bite.
+Show people attempt to breed dogs that will fit the breed standard of structure, and not just breed for a pretty dog.
+In the conformation ring the dogs are being judged not on their looks, but on their physical makeup.
+The teeth are examined for proper bite.
 Are the teeth straight with a scissors bite?
 Is the jaw shaped properly?
 Without a proper jaw shape and teeth, a working dog is useless.
+After all, they have no hands and are dependant on their teeth to perform any holding functions.
 Are the eyes of proper shape?
 If a working dog can't see, or is impaired by an eye problem, it can't work.
-Color doesn't matter.
 Is the skull and muzzle properly shaped and sized?
 If there isn't enough room for the brain, there isn't much brain to use and a strong muzzle is necessary for a working dog to breathe.
 Is the skeletal structure proper for this type of dog?
-Does the dog stand properly with its legs straight and well defined?
-Does the dog gait(walk, trot, run) in a manner that displays proper motor function and ease of travel?
+Does the dog stand properly with its forelegs straight and well defined?
+Is there proper layback in the shoulder?
+Are the rear legs properly angulated?
+Does it have a straight topline?
+Does the dog display the proper gait (movement, walk, trot, run) in a manner that provides good motor function and ease of travel?
 If the dog cannot move properly, it will tire more easily and quit before the job is done.
 Then there is the matter of temperament.
-Most judges will not tolerate a dog that will not allow them to touch and examine it.
-This may seem like a trivial matter, but it's one that shows the acceptance of another person.
-Does this mean that the dogs will not protect?
-Not at all.
-It does give merit, though, to the dog to know the difference between friendliness and threat.
+Judges will not tolerate a dog that does not allow the judge to touch or examine it.
+This may seem like a trivial matter, but it's one that demonstrates the dog's temperament and displays acceptance of someone other than the handler.
+Does this mean that the dog will not be protective?
+No, it gives merit to the dog to know the difference between friendliness and threat.

 Top of Page